TMhalsekar/Range-and-Point/README.md

 # Range-and-Point
-Performing range and point query on partitioned data
+Performing range and point query on partitioned data in python